kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify a list of moves and red, green and/or blue highlight for each.
-; When a cancel into any of the specified moves becomes available, your character will flash that color. highlightWhenCancelsIntoMovesAvailable = {}
+; When a cancel into any of the specified moves becomes available, your character will flash that color. highlightWhenCancelsIntoMovesAvailable =

 ; Specify a number from 0 to 100.
-; Controls the transparency of the background of all UI windows, except Combo Recipe and Combo Damage & Combo Stun.
+; Controls the transparency of the background of all UI windows, Combo Damage & Combo Stun.
-; Combo Recipe has its own setting for transparency, and Combo Damage is just always transparent. globalWindowTransparency = 100
+; Combo Recipe has its own setting for transparency, and if it is set to transparent, ; that will override this setting, but Combo Recipe's setting is not set, then this setting will take ; priority.
+; Combo Damage is just always transparent and that can't be configured by any setting. globalWindowTransparency = 100

 ; Specify true or false.
 ; If true, all text in UI windows, except Combo Recipe and Combo Damage & Combo Stun, will be outlined with black color.
 ; Combo Recipe has its own setting for this, and Combo Damage is just always outlined. outlineAllWindowText = false

+; Specify a list of windows that are pinned. pinnedWindows =

+; Specify true or false.
+; When true, all pinned windows will be opened when the mod starts. openPinnedWindowsOnStartup = true

+; Specify true or false.
+; When true, windows no longer will show pin buttons next to their X button and the pin functionality will be disabled entirely. disablePinButton = false
 ```

 </details>